Amica Mutual Insurance Company is the oldest mutual automobile

 coverage ranging from renter's insurance to marine insurance on

 yachts.
-Its life insurance and annuity offerings include
+Its life insurance and annuity offerings include long-term

-with its Amica Property and Casualty Insurance and Amica
+with its Amica Property and Casualty Insurance and Amica Lloyd's of

-brokerage subsidiaries: Amica General Agency, which serves
+subsidiaries: Amica General Agency, which serves specialty

-Agency of California, which serves states in the West.
+California, which serves states in the West.

 company has 44 offices in 28 states.
 It does significant business